 The best source of information are joint EU-UK reports on the implementation of residence rights that are regularly updated.
-The reports can be found at https://ec.europa.eu/info/european-union-and-united-kingdom-forging-new-partnership/eu-uk-withdrawal-agreement/implementing-withdrawal-agreement/citizens-rights en.
+The reports can be found at https://ec.europa.eu/info/strategy/relations-non-eu-countries/relations-united-kingdom/eu-uk-withdrawal-agreement/citizens-rights en#joint-reports-on-the-implementation-of-residence-rights.